 - 1 cup chocolate chips

 - 1/2 cup marshmallows + 1/2 cup walnuts optional

 - Preheat oven to 350 degrees F. Line two rimmed baking sheets with parchment paper.
 Spray the parchment paper lightly with cooking spray.

 - Spoon batter onto the prepared baking sheets in 12 evenly spaced mounds per cookie sheet.
-Bake about 14 minutes, until the tops are glossy and lightly cracked.
+Bake for 12-14 minutes, until the tops are glossy and lightly cracked.
 Slide the parchment paper (with the cookies) onto wire racks.
 Cool completely.
 Enjoy!

 - Make it DAIRY-FREE: Use dairy-free chocolate chips like Enjoy Life Foods to keep these cookies dairy-free.

 - The 15 minute rest helps these cookies have the perfect texture and consistency.